serradura/u-case/README.md

     end
   end

-# The output will be the exception:
+# The output will be an exception:
 #
 # ArgumentError (number `-1` must be greater than 0)
 ```